 Something could be taken from any, if not all the speakers over those three days – be that the idea of coming and starting with nothing, helping others through music and programs, doing what you love not for the money and keeping your eyes open to any opportunity that may be presented to you.

 Although difficult to attend every panel, the ones I was fortunate enough to attend were filled with industry professionals from around the world, varying in age, experience, and profession.

-The panels discussed topics such as ‘Records That Matter’; ‘Live Music Globally’ which brought awareness to niche festivals and the new festival model focusing on a theme not a headlining act; ‘Great Songs that Make the Emotional Connection’ where Gotye’s ‘Somebody that I used to Know’ couldn’t NOT be discussed; ‘Canadian Cousins – breaking a new territory’, ‘State of Independence’, ‘Making the Most of your Debut Recording’ hearing from successful producers and AnR representatives; and various other marketing, mobile, digital, international and genre focused panels and sessions.
+The panels discussed topics such as ‘Records That Matter’; ‘Live Music Globally’ which brought awareness to niche festivals and the new festival model focusing on a theme not a headlining act; ‘Great Songs that Make the Emotional Connection’ where Gotye’s ‘Somebody that I used to Know’ couldn’t NOT be discussed; ‘Canadian Cousins – breaking a new territory’, ‘State of Independence’, ‘Making the Most of your Debut Recording’ hearing from successful producers and A&R representatives; and various other marketing, mobile, digital, international and genre focused panels and sessions.

-The panelists delivered words of wisdom, opinions, stories and advice on there specific roles, and answered questions from delegates about getting a foot in the door, or dealing with the ever-changing landscape of the music industry today on a whole.
+The panelists delivered words of wisdom, opinions, stories and advice on their specific roles, and answered questions from delegates about getting a foot in the door, or dealing with the ever-changing landscape of the music industry today on a whole.

 In ‘Getting Back to our Roots’ Director of Bluesfest Peter Noble said ‘Don’t become a roots artist; become an artist” which was furthered by the point of ‘sing in your own accent’, which to any musician should be the golden rule – be yourself.
 This panel also discussed Americana music verse roots music being based on ‘place not genre’ and ‘an emotion and identification’ which was sure to leave delegates thinking and forming opinions of their own.